ghedo/pflask/docs/pflask.rst

 ``--mount=overla,<root_dir>,<dest>,<work_dir>``

 Stacks the host *root_dir* directory on top of the container's *dest* directory using either AuFS or OverlayFS depending on what is found at compile-time.
+If the ``--chroot`` option is used, the destination path will be relative to the chroot directory.
 The *work_dir* directory needs to be an empty directory on the same filesystem as *root_dir*.

 Note that AuFS and OverlayFS don't support user namespaces, so the ``--user`` option is incompatible with this mount type unless ``--no-userns`` is also used.